 When you’re looking to grab one of these interfaces, you just have to pick the one that specifically fits your recording needs.
 After you’ve reviewed the different options, it’ll be more clear which device to choose.

 If you’ve gotten this far in the article, that probably means you are not only a pro at what you do, but you also take your job very seriously.
 You want the best of the best.
 And money isn’t necessarily an object.
-You’ve most likely researched the top audio interfaces for your recording setup, weighed the good with the not-so-good, and now you’re ready to buy.
+You’ve most likely researched the top audio interfaces for your recording setup, weighing the good with the not-so-good, and now you’re ready to buy.
 Pretty much any audio interface in this category will do you good (assuming it’s compatible with your current setup).
 Any one of these devices is a safe bet because, well, they’re all great.